Maibara, Shiga

 Maibara (米原市, Maibara-shi) is a city in Shiga Prefecture, Japan.
 As of 1 September 2021, the city had an estimated population of 38,259 in 14761 households and a population density of 150 persons per km².
 The total area of the city is 250.39 sqkm.

 Geography

 Maibara is located in northcentral Shiga Prefecture, on the eastern shore of Lake Biwa, and extending inland to the Ibuki Mountains and the border with Gifu Prefecture.
 Parts of the city are within the borders of the Biwako Quasi-National Park.
 Mount Ibuki is in the northeastern part of the prefecture.
 It is the highest peak in the prefecture.
-The Anegawa River and Amanogawa River pass through they city.
+The Anegawa River and Amanogawa River pass through the city.
 About 70 percent of the city is forest.